 - Shows you understand technology.
-A well designed webpage brings your company up to speed with other companies.
+A well-designed webpage brings your company up to speed with other companies.
 It shows you’re not afraid to use technology to improve your level of customer service.

 - Increases awareness of your business to people who normally wouldn’t seek you out.
 People might not scan the phone book, but they do scan the web.
-And if your webpage is set up properly and optimized with the right content, you can pull in customers who weren’t even aware they needed your service.
-Until your webpage explains to them why they do!
+And if your webpage is set up properly and optimized with the right content, you can pull in customers who weren’t even aware they needed your service until your webpage explains to them why they do!

 - Test new products and advertisements quickly.
-Instead of sending out an expensive direct mail package to a few thousand people, and then waiting to find out the results, you can text new products and marketing ideas on the web cheaply and quickly.
+Instead of sending out an expensive direct mail package to a few thousand people, and then waiting to find out the results, you can test new products and marketing ideas on the web cheaply and quickly.
 If it doesn’t work, you can easily tweak the ads and try again.